-Material.
-Holotype - 'PA 11862', male with slightly exposed genital capsule; the complete specimen is included in a small irregular elongate amber parallelepiped (8.0 mm in length and about 3.0 mm in width of one facet) with many small pieces of organic matter and small gas vesicles diffusely spread throughout the parallelepiped; besides, there are a very small specimen of Nematocera and very small larva of Thysanoptera near the posterior half of the beetle underside; the most sclerites of the beetles covered with the "milky" cover.
+Holotype.
+'PA 11862', male with slightly exposed genital capsule; complete specimen is included in a small irregular elongate amber parallelepiped (8.0 mm in length and about 3.0 mm in width of one facet) with many small pieces of organic matter and small gas bubbles diffusely spread throughout it; besides, there are a very small specimen of Nematocera and a very small larva of Thysanoptera near the posterior half of the beetle underside; most sclerites of the beetle are covered with "milky" cover.

-Paratypes: 'PA 972', female; the broken specimen with somewhat exposed apex of the left wing but with missing most part of dorsal sclerites is included in a very small irregular elongate amber parallelepiped, which is put in "Canada Balsam" and fixed between two quadrangular cover microscope glasses.
-'PA 245', probably female; the nearly complete specimen with somewhat exposed apices of both posterior wings is included together with a small immature Dipteran larva below the left part of the beetle underside in a very small irregular elongate amber parallelepiped with many small gas vesicles, which is put in "Canada Balsam" and fixed between two quadrangular cover microscope glasses.
-'PA 5388', female; the complete specimen is included in a amber bar (length 11 mm) semicircular in cross-section and with the flat plane of 5 mm in width, also including of many layers and many small pieces of organic matter, very small cracks; the beetle is visible laterally and its most sclerites are covered with "milky" cover of different thickness.
-'PA 4840', sex unknown; the specimen with broken distal part of body, which is out of the rather clear piece of amber, is included in a small irregular elongate amber parallelepiped (8.0 mm in length and about 4.0 mm in width of the widest facet); around the beetle there are some very small cracks, particularly at head and prothorax.
+Paratypes.
+'PA 972', female; broken specimen with somewhat exposed apex of the left wing but with most part of dorsal sclerites missing is included in a very small irregular elongate amber parallelepiped, which is embedded in "Canada Balsam" medium and fixed between two square coverslips.
+'PA 245', probably female; nearly complete specimen with somewhat exposed apices of both hind wings is included together with a small immature dipteran larva below the left part of the beetle underside in a very small irregular elongate amber parallelepiped with many small gas bubbles, which is embedded in "Canada Balsam" and fixed between two rectangular coverslips.
+'PA 5388', female; complete specimen is included in an amber bar (length 11 mm), semicircular in cross-section and with a flat plane of 5 mm in width, also including many layers and many small pieces of organic matter, very small cracks; the beetle is visible laterally and most of its sclerites are covered with "milky" cover of different thickness.
+'PA 4840', sex unknown; specimen with broken distal part of the body, which is out of a rather clear piece of amber, is included in a small irregular elongate amber parallelepiped (8.0 mm in length and about 4.0 mm in width of the widest facet); around the beetle there are some very small cracks, particularly at head and prothorax.

 Additional specimen.
-'PA 5162', sex unknown, badly preserved specimen with destroyed right half of its body is included together with 1 specimen of Trichoptera, 1 specimen of Ephemeroptera, 1 specimen Hemiptera, 1 specimen Fulgoroidea and some separate organs or sclerites of different insects in mostly unpolished elongate amber piece with mixture of layers, many small gas vesicles and different grains of organic matter.
-The beetles is covered by the Ephemeropteran wing and unclearly visible.
+'PA 5162', sex unknown, badly preserved specimen with right half of its body destroyed is included together with 1 specimen of Trichoptera, 1 specimen of Ephemeroptera, 1 specimen of Hemiptera, 1 specimen of Fulgoroidea and some separate organs or sclerites of different insects in mostly unpolished elongate amber piece with mixture of layers, many small gas bubbles and different grains of organic matter.
+The beetle is obscured with an ephemeropteran wing and not clearly visible.

-Notes.
-The specimen 'PA 11862' is chosen as the holotype because it is most complete (although the piece of amber included it and two other insects contains also many small gas bubbles making difficult to observe the whole beetle but allow to study most structures separately).
-The mandibles, palpi, procoxae and procoxal process of all specimens examined are not visible because "milky" cover.
-Although, the labial and maxillary palpi of the paratype 'PA 245' can be more or less clearly observed, while other specimens have more or less visible only maxillary palpi.
+The specimen 'PA 11862' is chosen as the holotype because it is the most complete (although the piece of amber including it and two other insects also contains many small gas bubbles making it difficult to observe the whole beetle but allowing one to study most structures separately).
+The mandibles, palpi, procoxae and procoxal process of all the specimens examined are not visible because of the "milky" cover.
+However, the labial and maxillary palpi of the paratype 'PA 245' can be more or less clearly observed, whereas only the maxillary palpi are more or less visible in other specimens.

 Diagnosis.
-This new species differs from another congener from the same resource in the more oval body, shape of pronotum, narrower prosternal process, greater comparative distance between mesocoxae and configuration of submeso- and submetacoxal lines.
-The pronotum of this new species, in contrast to that in R. gratiosus sp. nov., is less wide at base and with more arcuate sides.
-The holotype of this new species has a clear line along the inner edge of epipleura, while the paratype with visible epipleura ('PA 245') and holotype of R. gratiosus sp. nov. do not demonstrate such a feature.
+This new species differs from the other congener from the same resource in the more oval body, shape of pronotum, narrower prosternal process, greater relative distance between mesocoxae and configuration of submeso- and submetacoxal lines.
+The pronotum of this new species, in contrast to that in R. gratiosus sp. nov., is comparatively narrow at base and with more arcuate sides.
+The holotype of this new species has a clear line along the inner edge of epipleura, while the paratype have well visible epipleura ('PA 245') and the holotype of R. gratiosus sp. nov. do not demonstrate such feature.

 Etymology.
-The epitet of the new species is the Latin adjective meaning "old", "former", "past", "previous".
+The epithet of the new species is the Latin adjective meaning "ancient" or "archaic".